Irondale, Walter Thompson Orchestra, Soundpainting

-Irondale announces the return of the award winning Walter Thompson Orchestra tonight, June 8 and tomorrow June 9 in an exciting, intense and ambitious multidisciplinary Soundpainting event.
+Irondale announces the return of the award winning Walter Thompson Orchestra June 8 & 9 in an exciting, intense and ambitious multidisciplinary Soundpainting event.

 Soundpainting, created by Thompson, is a unique sign language developed around musical composition and can encompass live musicians, visual artists, dancers, actors to provide a visceral and inspiring audience experience that has seen Thompson collaborate with the legendary Anthony Braxton and perform to sold out houses worldwide.